 This summer the Aquarium of the Pacific is celebrating its twentieth anniversary with special programs, events, exhibits, and contests highlighting the institution’s history and future.
 Learn about and meet some of our original animals, such as Charlie the sea otter and Theo and Lou the sea turtles.
-Visitors will also have the chance to meet some new residents that have arrived just in time for the celebration, including a baby harbor seal born in April to Shelby, one of the Aquarium’s original animals.
+Visitors also have the chance to meet some new residents that have arrived just in time for the celebration, including a baby harbor seal born in April to Shelby, one of the Aquarium’s original animals.

 Most seals give birth to young starting at four to five years of age.
 At twenty-two years old, Shelby is considered a mature mom, and this is her third pup Troy, the Aquarium’s only male harbor seal, is the father of all three pups and has lived at the Aquarium since 2007.

 Special anniversary events include a panel discussion on June 6 with an original board member and city officials who helped make the Aquarium a reality and a lecture on August 30 by Vice President of Husbandry Sandy Trautwein on the Aquarium’s husbandry and conservation achievements over its twenty-year history.
-The Aquarium’s anniversary programs launch on May 25.